ratthapon/face-detection/README.md

 - any new technology
 - save the result in an object storage

-## Task#3 Frontend for Simple Face Detection
+## Task#3 Front-end for Simple Face Detection

 #### Requirements
 1. Create a web app or mobile app to visualize the results from task#1 or task#2

+2. Should render detected faces in image, you may render in front-end or back-end

+3. Should draw bounding boxes or circle in rendered images

-2. Connect to bankend using API
+4. Connect to bankend using API

 #### Extra points
 We don't required these, but you may show your skills in these ways: